sindhusid5/booking/README.md

 ### Prerequisites

-Before running the script, ensure you have the following:
+Before running the script, ensure you have the following prerequisites:

 - Node.js installed on your machine
 - MongoDB instance running locally or accessible via a connection string
 - Firebase project with Firestore enabled and a service account JSON file
 - Postman (for testing the API)

-### Installation
+### Installation and Setup

 1. **Clone the repository:**